rogerbinns/apsw/doc/async.rst

 ================================

 Configuration uses :mod:`contextvars`.
 These let you provide thread local and async context specific values.
+It saves having to provide a parameter to every function in a call chain, instead letting those that care reach out and find the current value for them.

 The recommended way of using them is as a context manager which will change the value inside, and restore it on exit.

 .. code-block:: python